-Yes, normally a student visa permits you to work for 20 hours per week during term time and full-time during holidays.
+Yes, normally a student visa permits working for 20 hours per week during term time and full-time during holidays.
 This will be shown on your visa.
 There are limitations to the type of work students can undertake.
 You cannot be self-employed, carry out business activity or work full time during term time.
-The summer months when you are writing your dissertation are considered term time.
+This includes the summer months when you are writing your dissertation.

-The Conflict Resolution course includes an optional internship module, 'Community

-Learning and Reflective Practice' and this is covered by the student visa.
+Please note: the Conflict Resolution course includes an optional internship, Community Learning and Reflective Practice, and this is covered by the student visa.
 It is also worth knowing that other additional study outside your main course is permitted, such as evening classes.